 In this Grade 6 unit, your students will explore how history informs and inspires us from a variety of perspectives, through fiction, myths, nonfiction narratives, and poetry.
 Throughout this unit, students will explore the different ways that history can inspire and inform people.

-While there will be many mini writing assignments throughout this unit, the major essay will be a Narrative.
+While there will be many mini writing assignments throughout this unit, the major essay will be an Argumentative Essay.

 UNIT 4: Our Heroes